hashicorp/terraform-provider-google-beta/website/docs/r/os_config_os_policy_assignment.html.markdown

   (Optional)
   Specifies the relative value defined as a percentage, which will be multiplied by a reference value.

-The `source` block supports:

-* `allow_insecure` -
-  (Optional)
-  Defaults to false.
-When false, files are subject to validations based on the file type: Remote: A checksum must be specified.
-Cloud Storage: An object generation number must be specified.

-* `gcs` -
-  (Optional)
-  A Cloud Storage object.

-* `local_path` -
-  (Optional)
-  A local path within the VM to use.

-* `remote` -
-  (Optional)
-  A generic remote file.

 - - -

 * `description` -